beulahkr/game-of-life/README.md

-# Enhanced Conway's Game of Life
+# Musical Game of Life

-A visually stunning implementation of Conway's cellular automaton with liquid-feeling visuals, bright colors, and smooth animations.
+A unique implementation of Conway's cellular automaton that transforms the visual patterns into musical compositions using a Jankó keyboard note mapping system.
+Each cell position on the 30x30 grid corresponds to musical notes, creating windchime-like sounds as cells are born and evolve.

-## 🎨 Features
+## Features

+- **Musical Generation**: Cells trigger harmonic windchime sounds based on their grid position
+- **Jankó Keyboard Mapping**: Grid positions mapped to musical notes using the Jankó keyboard layout
-- **Traditional Conway's Game of Life** rules with modern visuals
+- **Traditional Conway's Rules**: Classic Game of Life cellular automaton mechanics
-- **Multiple Color Schemes**: Neon Dreams, Fire & Ice, Ocean Depths, Aurora, Plasma, and Monochrome
-- **Liquid Visual Mode**: Organic, blob-like cell rendering
-- **Smooth Animations**: 60fps rendering with glow effects
+- **Interactive Audio**: Real-time sound generation with Web Audio API
+- **Volume Control**: Adjustable audio levels from silent to full volume
+- **Visual Interface**: Clean, retro-styled interface with pixel-perfect rendering
-- **Interactive Controls**: Click and drag to create patterns
+- **Interactive Controls**: Click and drag to create patterns that generate music
-- **Predefined Patterns**: Glider, Blinker, Toad, Beacon, Pulsar, and more
+- **Predefined Patterns**: Glider, Blinker, Toad, Beacon, Pulsar, and Pentadecathlon
-- **Customizable Settings**: Speed, grid size, visual modes
+- **Adjustable Speed**: Control simulation speed from 1 to 60 steps per second
-- **Keyboard Shortcuts**: Space (play/pause), Ctrl+R (reset), Ctrl+S (step)
+- **Keyboard Shortcuts**: Space for play/pause, intuitive controls
-- **Mobile Friendly**: Touch support for tablets and phones
+- **Mobile Friendly**: Touch support for creating musical patterns

-## 🚀 Getting Started
+## Getting Started

 ### Option 1: Simple File Server
 1. Open a terminal in the project directory